universal-ctags/ctags/docs/units.rst

 be merged to the source tree.
 However, we don't love **FAILED** message, too.
 What we should do?

-In such case, merge as usually but use *.b* as suffix for the directory of test case instead of *.d*.
+In such a case, merge as usually but use *.b* as suffix for the directory of test case instead of *.d*.

 *Unix/css-singlequote-in-comment-issue2.b* is an example